Winstein--41

 The similarity between transfusing and eating something depends on the thing

-in question.
-The similarity is greater with alcohol than with blood, so the JWs
+with alcohol than with blood, so the JWs

-leaders' example of the similarity between drinking and transfusing alcohol as a
+leaders' example of the similarity between drinking and transfusing alcohol as

 reason to see eating and transfusing blood as similar is misleading.